NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

     RuntimeError: -- Kernel naif0010.tls description could not be updated with pattern.

-The names of the elements to map the patterns are defined by the configuration file schema.
-They are currently limited to:
+The names of the elements to map the patterns are defined by the user.
+Some examples are provided hereunder:

    * ``ORIGINAL``: specify the original name of the kernel.
    * ``REPORT``: specify the IAU report for PCKs.
    * ``DATE``: specifies a date.
-   * ``FILE``: used to specify the original name of the kernel (``ORIGINAL`` synonym.)
+   * ``FILE``: specify the original name of the kernel

 These names are meant to help the archive producers to understand the pattern matching.
-Any of these names can be used regardless of the pattern.
-If you need to add additional elements please contact the NAIF NPB developer.

-The limitation of this method is that each individual kernel requires an element entry in the configuration file.
+The limitation of this method is that each individual kernel type requires an element entry in the configuration file.

 Match by pattern